bozensel/configure_loopback_addresses_into_multiple_devices/README.md

 Netmiko is used to connect to devices.

 While connecting to each device, the same IP is used.
-The ports for each device is different.
+The port for each device is different.

 Netmiko is a multi-vendor SSH Python library that simplifies the process of connecting to network devices via SSH.
 This library adds vendor-specific logic to paramiko, which is the de-facto SSH library in Python.